All about leasehold property ownership in Dubai

 Where can I buy a leasehold property in Dubai?

-Expats can buy leasehold property areas in designated areas of Dubai.
+Expats can buy leasehold property in designated areas of Dubai.
 The most popular areas to buy leasehold properties in Dubai are Jebel Ali, Al Jaddaf, The World Islands and Ras al Khor.

 How can we register leasehold property in Dubai?